 A low-slope roof is one whose slope is less than 3-in-12, this means the roof rises 3 inches for each horizontal foot.
 Some standing-seam roofing can be used on 2-in-12 roof pitch or, in some cases, even as low as 1-in-12.

 Regardless of the slope of the structure, a metal roof can still be installed.
-And the added benefit is installing a metal roof on a low slope is often less expensive to construct with fewer material requirements than a steep slope.
+And the added benefit is installing metal roofs on a low slope is often less expensive to construct with fewer roofing material requirements than a steep slope.

 5. Maximum Rain and Snow Shedding

-For those who live in heavy snowfall and rainy areas, this is one of the best benefits of installing a metal roof.
+For those who live in heavy snowfall and rainy areas, this is one of the best benefits of installing metal roofs.

 In areas where there is heavy snowfall, having the snow easily come off your roof is a significant benefit, reducing the weight on your home.

 If you are looking to cut some expenses from your monthly expenditures, installing a metal roof might be helpful.
 Homes that have metal roofs can save up to 30% per month on cooling costs.

 - Reflectivity: Reflectivity means how well the roof reflects back the sun’s rays.

 Metal roofs are great at reflecting back the sun’s UV rays.
 When your roof reflects back the sun, it decreases the amount of heat transferred into the attic.
 The less heat in the attic, the lower your electricity bill will be.